unloopedmido/skyblockts/README.md

 - **Easy to Use**: Simple and intuitive API for accessing Hypixel SkyBlock data
 - **Well Documented**: Comprehensive documentation with examples

 > **Note:** Currently, SkyblockTS only supports auctions.
-Support for bazaar, profiles, and more features are planned for the near future.
+Support for bazaar, and more features are planned for the near future.

 ## Installation